-Lavender essential oil — I use and recommend this one — is one I suggest no one goes without — it smells amazing, helps you relax and your body adapt to stress, and has great benefits for the skin.
-It helps regenerate skin cells so is great for mature skin, sun spots, and scarring.
-Another great oil for all skin types and needs.
+Lavender essential oil is one I suggest no one goes without!
+It smells amazing, helps you relax and your body adapt to stress, and (of course!) has great benefits for the skin.

 Myrrh Essential Oil — acne and blemish-prone skin, aging skin, reducing scarring, dry skin

-Myrrh essential oil — I use and recommend this one — greatly benefits aging skin.
-It has strong anti-inflammatory properties that help improve skin tone, firmness, and skin elasticity, reducing the appearance of fine lines and wrinkles.
+It has strong antioxidant properties (source) that help improve skin tone, firmness, and skin elasticity, helping to reducing the appearance of fine lines and wrinkles.
 Myrrh is also one of the best essential oils for healing skin irritations and chapped skin (source).

 Neroli Essential Oil — acne and blemish-prone skin, aging skin, reducing scarring, dry skin

-Neroli essential oil — I use and recommend this one — is great for oily, sensitive, and mature skin.
-It helps to smooth fine lines and tone sagging skin.
-This rejuvenating oil contains a natural chemical called citral, which helps regenerate cells.
-For this reason, it is said to be very good at preventing and healing stretch marks, as well.
-Its antiseptic properties also balance oil production and shrink the appearance of pores without drying skin.
+This antioxidant, anti-inflammatory essential oil contains a natural chemical called citral, which helps regenerate cells.
+For this reason, it’s said to be very good at preventing and healing stretch marks, as well as smoothing fine lines.
+Its antibacterial properties also aid blemish-prone skin. (source)

 Patchouli Essential Oil — aging skin, reducing scarring, dermatitis, eczema